pikvm/pikvm/docs/edid.md

 !!! warning
     This will only apply to the CSI/v3 models, USB is not compatable.
+    Modifing the EDID will NOT fix a no signal issue, no signal issues are for a different reason.

 EDID is information about the video modes supported by the video capture device.